Set up an integration with Fortify

 Tip: If you are using a static code analysis tool other than Fortify, you can inject security vulnerability issues detected by the tool into ALM Octane using the ALM Octane REST API.
 For details, see Add vulnerability issues into ALM Octane.

 Periodically, during the development cycle, run a pipeline on Jenkins that includes a Fortify on Demand Upload step.
 After this step uploads the application's code to Fortify on Demand, a security assessment of your code begins.

 If the pipeline run is successful, ALM Octane polls the Fortify on Demand server.
 When the assessment is complete, ALM Octane retrieves the newly found vulnerabilities and displays them in the pipeline run.

-After reviewing the vulnerabilities, you can create a relevant defect to fix in your code, or dismiss and close the issue.
-For details, see Track security vulnerabilities (technical preview).
+After reviewing the vulnerabilities, you can create a relevant defect to fix your code, or dismiss and close the issue.
+For details, see Track security vulnerabilities.

-Important privacy note: If your Fortify on Demand data contains personally identifiable information (PII), contact your system administrators to check the geographical locations of the Fortify on Demand data farm and the ALM Octane server.
+Important privacy note: If your Fortify data contains personally identifiable information (PII), contact your system administrators to check the geographical locations of the Fortify data farm and the ALM Octane server.
 If the two are located in different geographical locations, verify with your chief information security officer or privacy office that this integration complies with your regional regulations.